tardate/LittleArduinoProjects/Equipment/MilliVoltmeterDIY/README.md

 I used normally-open pushbuttons on the breadboard, but for the final build I have some normally-closed pushbuttons.
 The `#define BUTTON_LOGIC_ACTIVE_STATE` is used to select between HIGH or LOW button logic.
+Internal pull-ups are enabled so there are no additional external components required other than the push-buttons themselves.

 All the necessary functions are implemented with a three-button command set:

 * button 1: calibrate
 * button 2: change the number of digits (precision)
 * button 3: change the second-line function between 3 modes: